shawnbutton/Engineering-training-materials/workbook/quality-payoff.md

 ### Application Stewardship
 We like the term <em>application stewardship</em> to describe the process of maintaining an application throughout its life.
 Too often we develop an application and then don't maintain it until it is in dire shape.
 Ideally you care and feed the application continuously.
 Make small improvements to the architecture.
 Write some new tests to catch bugs we find in production.
 Refactor-out some duplication.
 Keep the frameworks up to date.

-When we do need to do a larger technological change, say we feel its time for a new Javascript framework or a new UI design, change the app incrementally.
+Eventually we do need to do a larger technological change; perhaps we feel its time for a new Javascript framework or a new UI design.
+In that case change the app incrementally.
 Don't rewrite, but rather try out the change on a small part of the app and slowly migrate the rest.
-This is way faster, less risky and causes less disruption to our users.
+This is way less risky from a technology and business standpoint, and causes less disruption to our users.

 ## Questions